pranay6305/GIT-CLI/README.md

 ## Simple Interest Calculator

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+I forked from IBM repo and working on it.

 ```
 Input: